bnloky/tomcat-app/README.md

        kubectl get svc -n argocd

-   7 ) Get pasword and decode it and login to ArgoCD on Browser.
+   7 ) Get pasword and decode it and login to ArgoCD "using LB url by above command" on Browser.
 Go to user info and change the password

-       kubectl get secret argocd-initial-admin-secret -n argocd -o yaml
+       kubectl get secret argocd-initial-admin-secret -n argocd -o yaml     #Copy password from here

-       echo WXVpLUg2LWxoWjRkSHFmSA== | base64 --decode
+       echo WXVpLUg2LWxoWjRkSHFmSA== | base64 --decode        #decode the password and login argocd username will be admin.

    8 ) login to ArgoCD from CLI